ekala-project/eka/adrs/0007-refined-manifest-format.md

 To understand the manifest, it's essential to understand how an atom is identified.
 An atom's identity is a combination of its content and its location, designed to be cryptographically unique and verifiable.

 - **Package Set:** A collection of atoms, typically stored in a Git repository.
-A key principle is that all atoms within a set must have a unique `tag`.
+A key principle is that all atoms within a set must have a unique `label`.
 See the "Atom Protocol" section of the [README](https://github.com/ekala-project/eka?tab=readme-ov-file#what-is-the-atom-protocol) for more details.
 - **Repository Root Hash:** The very first commit in a Git repository's history.
 This serves as a unique, immutable identifier for that repository, even across different mirrors.
-- **Atom Tag:** A user-defined, unique identifier for a package within a given set.
+- **Atom Label:** A user-defined, unique identifier for a package within a given set.
 - **Semantic Version:** All atoms must have a semantic version, which is critical for reliable dependency resolution.
-- **Cryptographic ID:** In the lock file, an atom's final, globally unique ID is a cryptographic hash derived from its `tag` and the `Repository Root Hash` of its set.
-This ensures that an atom with the tag `foo` from one set can never be confused with an atom named `foo` from another.
+- **Cryptographic ID:** In the lock file, an atom's final, globally unique ID is a cryptographic hash derived from its `label` and the `Repository Root Hash` of its set.
+This ensures that an atom with the label `foo` from one set can never be confused with an atom named `foo` from another.

 ## Decision